 Please note!
 Supplements are based on your annual income.
 If your income increases due to retirement or savings, your supplement may decrease or expire.

-- Overview of your pension and state pension
+Overview of your pension and AOW

 Many people will soon receive money from multiple income sources such as the Social Insurance Bank (AOW) and various pension funds.
-In SPIN’s Pension Planner, you can easily add your pension from other employers and see how much AOW you will receive, with which pension funds you have accrued pension and an estimate of your pension income after AOW age.
+In SPIN’s Pension Planner you can easily add your pension from other employers and see how much AOW you will receive, with which pension funds you have accrued pension and get an estimate of your pension income after AOW age.

-- Saving money after retirement
+Saving money after retirement

 - IBM offers group discounts.
 Ask your former employer about this;